shimaore/spicy-action/make_proxy.coffee.md

             followRedirects: false # .redirects 0
             maxRedirects: 0
             strictSSL: false # .agent false
-            timeout: timeout

-Initial request attempt to the first backed: pipe the request to the server.
+Initial request attempt to the first backend: pipe the request to the server.

+Failover on timeout.

+          timer = setTimeout ->
+            failover index, new Error 'Timeout'
+          , timeout

+In some case (e.g.) CouchDB will emit a first line of `_changes` reponse with `{"results":[`, then take a long time, and failover happens at that point, leading to messed-up response if we simply failover.

+          @request.pipe proxy
+          .on 'response', ->
+            clearTimeout timer

 In case of error (assuming network error, hence the request was not piped yet), attempt to pipe to the failover server (if any).

-          @request.pipe proxy
           .on 'error', (error) ->
+            clearTimeout timer
             failover index, error

 Pipe the response back to the client.